SeisComP/seiscomp/doc/base/getting-started.rst

    [output]

-After the configuration has been updated and the inventory has been synchronized, call :program:`seiscomp start` to start all enabled modules:
+After the configuration has been updated and the inventory has been synchronized, call :command:`seiscomp start` to start all enabled modules:

 .. code-block:: sh